null

 Hemp Grain

-Hemp grain crops are grown for their seed.
-In grain crops the hemp fields are grown densely together however they do have quite a few more branches than do fiber crops.
-Predominantly used in the food and nutritional industry, thanks in large part to its high protein, fiber, and fatty acid content.
-Though less slender than the fiber variety, grain hemp grows only to about 5-7 feet tall.
-Another factor to consider for anyone looking to grow this type of hemp is that the grain hemp seed is thin-walled and fragile.
+Hemp grain crops are cultivated primarily for their seeds.
+These fields are also grown densely, but unlike fiber crops, they have more branches.
+Hemp grain is mainly used in the food and nutrition industry due to its high protein, fiber, and fatty acid content.
+While not as slender as the fiber variety, hemp grain typically grows to about 5 to 7 feet tall.
+One important consideration for those looking to grow hemp for grain is that the seeds are thin-walled and delicate, making them more fragile.

 hemp-field.jpg